Rakeela/dragora-notes/2021-6-1-One-Hundred-and-Twelth.md

 If I can have my privacy back someday, maybe I should add Swaivshon porn to the list of things I could make.
 Fluffy dragon porn.
 I imagine their society as cuddly and high-trust.
 It could dip into bondage, too.
 I appreciate it for this, even if it's not quite my thing.
 String together something in Twine that has a character joining a Swaivshon community.

+Evades the reproductive politics, too.
+Swaivshon are a Theoma species.
+People on Theoma have century romances more often than they have kids.
+That's how people ought to be.

 ---
 Back to [[day-post-archive]]